bowenlong1/E-commerce-recommendation/README.md

 Hi Quetzal,

-Follow up again my filing, any update?
-Please let me know if you have any questions or need anything else from me.
+I’m following up again regarding my I-140 filing.
+Do you have any updates on the status?
+Please let me know if there’s anything you need from me to assist with the process.

+Thank you for your time and support.

+Best regards,
+Bowen